USEPA/CMAQ/UTIL/nml/scripts/README.md

 ./csv2nml.csh TR.CSV
 ```

-There is also a script to convert an existing namelist file to a CSV:
+There is also a script to convert an existing namelist file to a CSV, the command to call this script is shown below:

 ```
 cd $CMAQ_HOME/UTIL/nml/scripts